Technology-Notes/GeForce-Now-Cloud-developer-wiki/GFN-Link-SDK-Methods.md

 Provides a "token" that can be used by the developer implementing this SDK to validate a user that matches their own IDM system.

 _**Parameters**_<br/>
-`pchProviderId`	The Id of the 3rdparty provided by NVIDIA.
+`pchProviderId`	The Id of the 3rd Party provided by NVIDIA.

 _**Parameters**_<br/>
 `ppchToken`	Populated with a 3rd Party token.